Shire Hall, Stafford: Architecture

 Designs were submitted by Samuel Wyatt, then working at nearby Shugborough Hall, and by John Nash, but the one chosen was by John Harvey - his only significant building.
 Harvey had worked as Wyatt's assistant or pupil, and Wyatt is believed to have been involved in the final Neoclassical style design.

 Building began in 1795, and the hall was completed in 1798.
 The hall has nine ashlar bays above a rusticated ground floor.
 The portico has an architrave and pediment, supported by four Doric columns.
 Figures of Justice and Mercy, by John Rossi and his partner John Bingley, recline on the pediment.
 A clock was placed between them in 1799, instead of the planned figure of Britannia from Harvery's original design.
 Also abandoned was Wyatt's proposal to include judges' living accommodation.

 Interior

 Immediately behind the facade is the Great Hall, 72 × 32 × 39 ft, with three galleries.
 Beyond this are the two courtrooms: Court 1 (now open to the public, with displays of museum artefacts related to crime and policing) for the High Court and Court 2, the magistrates' court.
 The latter has many original fittings, but the former was enlarged by the county surveyor, Charles Trubshaw, and refitted by local joiner Thomas Bull, in 1854.

-The 1854 remodelling extended the building over a market for dairy produce, The Butter Market.
+The 1854 remodelling, authorised by the Stafford Shire Hall Act 1853 (16 & 17 Vict. c. lxxii), extended the building over a market for dairy produce, The Butter Market.
 As a result, a new market hall was built nearby, across the market square.
 The basement included a guard room (holding cell) for prisoners, and the Mayor of Stafford's office.
 In 1947, one of the courtrooms was used in the filming of Blanche Fury, starring Stewart Granger.